M24 Japanese Midget Submarine wreck site: Heritage listing

 The M24 is of heritage significance to Australia and Japan, and is the only Japanese midget submarine wreck located in Australian waters (the remains of two others from the Sydney attack having been recovered).
 The site is the only in situ-identified cultural relic of the attack on Sydney Harbour in 1942.
 A complacent Sydney population awoke to the realities of war due to this attack, and the event is strongly remembered today through the wider community.
 The M24 wreck is representative of Japanese submarine operations off Australia's eastern seaboard during the war and a direct physical reminder of the conflict at Sydney.
 Internationally, it represents one of only a handful of Japanese midget submarine wreck sites located in their underwater contexts.
 Remains of a further six are retained as museum or outdoor exhibits.
 The archaeological site is therefore of considerable importance in the comparative analysis of midget submarines wrecks discovered worldwide.
 The site also has the ability to contribute generally to studies of submarines as a specialised class of archaeological site type.
 Only limited archival information related to these vessels survives and therefore the archaeological record is of added importance.
 In regard to the three submarines that attacked Sydney Harbour, M24 is the only one retained in its original battle context and undisturbed, apart from the obvious effects of net entrapment and corrosion activity.

 M24 Japanese Midget Submarine wreck site was listed on the New South Wales State Heritage Register on 7 December 2007, having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-The Japanese submarine attack on Sydney Harbour was part of a series of pivotal aggressive moves by Japan during the early stages of World War II, and closely followed the attack at Pearl Harbour, Hawai'i just six months prior.
+The Japanese submarine attack on Sydney Harbour was part of a series of pivotal aggressive moves by Japan during the early stages of World War II, and closely followed the attack at Pearl Harbor, Hawai'i just six months prior.
 The sizeable Japanese naval force of eight submarines comprised the first active attack on Sydney in its history.
 While the raid was militarily of limited success, it highlighted the vulnerability of important Allied naval station and repair facilities, and ships, to long-range submarine attack.
 The loss of 21 naval ratings aboard the depot ship HMAS Kuttabul to one of M24's torpedoes is still remembered by the navy through the annual HMAS Kuttabul Memorial Service held at Garden Island Naval Base.
 The raid awoke a complacent Sydney population to the realities of war.
 The sale of artefacts from and regional tours of one of the captured midget submarines played a major role in raising awareness and in generating financial contributions to the War Bonds Scheme.